mzywj2/Project-1---Group-4-Genome-Assembly/README.md

 - [NanoPlot Tutorial] (https://www.youtube.com/watch?v=AeJj7_MMBTo): This video demonstrates how to use NanoPlot for quality control
 - [Minimap2 Tutorial] (https://www.youtube.com/watch?v=f4sT5pEHoxU): This video explains the use of Minimap2 for mapping and Miniasm for genome assembly
+- [Unicycler Tutorial] (https://www.youtube.com/watch?v=oTCLahU31Lg): This video demostrates the use of Unicycler for hybrid genome assembly
 - [Bandage Tutorial]  (https://www.youtube.com/watch?v=avorVt8PxiY): This video shows how to install Bandage for Linux and usage for genome assembly visualisation